Water Lilies 1916 by Claude Monet is a famous oil painting and part of his series of Water Lilies.

 Despite this, the water lilies at Giverny held particular allure.
 It’s unknown exactly why Monet chose to paint water lilies so obsessively, but the interplay of natural beauty, color, and artistic curiosity all played a part.

-Speaking of the series, Monet once commented, “these landscapes of water and reflection have become an obsession.”
+Speaking of the series, Monet once commented, “These landscapes of water and reflection have become an obsession.”

 We offer a 100% money back guarantee or replacement service.
 If for any reason you are dissatisfied with your painting please contact us within 7 days of receipt, advising the reason you are unhappy and we will provide you with all the information you need for its return or replacement.